Caring for Isopods – Isopod Facts

 3. (OPTIONAL IF USING EDIBLE BEDDING) Feed them vegetables, and or edible plants on an as-needed basis – when they run out give them more, if it molds give them less.

 4. Care for them like any other pet, these isopods are alive and require your help to survive – they make it easy for you, just treat them right and they will reward you in many ways.
+They live for 2-4 years so expect your isopod pals to be with you for a while.

 Where to get help with your bugs :

 Hi, we are Ficarro Farms, we are glad to see you!
 We are a small family farm in Corpus Christi Texas dedicated to organic farming, American made and raised products, and great customer service, as insect and worm farmers we’ve been through a lot, use the contact us page and get in touch, and we’ll try to answer any questions you have whether it’s about gardening, farming, animals, insects, or just to say hello – no question is a dumb question to us.
 Don’t forget to subscribe, share, and like this article – every bit helps.
 Thank you so much for supporting our small family farm.
+Have fun caring for your isopods, and let us know if you have an interesting story to share – we love hearing from visitors.